HPAS

 SUB UNIT–1: Disaster Management

-• Introduction to Disasters: Concepts, definitions, disaster classifications (natural and man-made)
+• Introduction to Disasters: Concepts, classifications (natural and man-made)

 • Disaster profile of the country